zelite/Explore-and-Summarize-Data/P4_Wine_Quality_data.md

 ## $ quality              (fctr) 5, 5, 5, 6, 5, 5, 5, 7, 7, 5, 5, 5, 5, 5...
 ```

 There are  12 variables and 1599 observations.
-All variables are except for the quality score which is represented as a ordered factor.
+All variables are numerical except for the quality score which is represented as a ordered factor.

 ## Quality